erikeldridge/app-quality-cookbook/service/di.md

       }
     }

-In the code above, I've split out the port normalization, and server instantiation and configuration, to highlight the creation of a `GuiceServletContextListener` object, which configures a Guice injector to load our `ProductionModule`.
+I've also split out the port normalization, and server instantiation and configuration, in the code above to highlight the creation of a `GuiceServletContextListener` object, which configures a Guice injector to load our `ProductionModule`.

-Next, configure our resource class to inject its dependencies:
+Configure our resource class to inject its dependencies:

     package com.example.featureswitchservice;